cleavr/cleaverdocs/content/guides/directus.md

 ## Add a database

-On the same server you added the site, click on the database section to install a new MySQL (or optionally Postgres) database.
+On the same server you added the site, click on the database section to install a new MySQL or Postgres database.

 Once the database server is installed, add a new database.
 Remember the database name and database user credentials.